Budgeting

 (Source: Bankrate)

-With finances causing already precarious situations to become more unstable, now more than ever, meaningful action must be taken to reduce distress levels in areas that are both seen and unseen.
+With finances causing already precarious situations to become increasingly unstable, meaningful action must be taken now more than ever to reduce distress levels in both visible and hidden areas.

 75% of Americans do not seek the help of a financial planner, but those who do notice significantly lower levels of financial stress.